Social Media is everywhere. From morning to evening, we are spending the majority of our time on social media.

 The first thought to come to our mind when we set up a website is: How do I connect my website to my social media accounts on wordpress?

-Is there an easy way to show social media updates, know the shares of accounts or integrate a comment box using Facebook on your website?
+Is there an easy way to show social media updates, know the number of shares of accounts or integrate a comment box using Facebook on your website?

-I am flooded with similar questions during our training.
-Today, every website needs an integration to align seamlessly with their social media presence.
+Today, every website needs an integration to align seamlessly with the social media presence of a brand.

 - Social media Follower count

 - Social Media Feed

 - Social media Share

 - Social Media metrics or count in the admin panel

 And i would prefer something free (initially) and buy a paid version, as the website grows.

 In this blog, i will provide you with a list of free wordpress social media plugins that can be used in your website to achieve the above functionalities listed by me.